ositaka/soul-healing-decapcms/data/page/home.md

       What is Trance Healing?

-      Trance Healing is a profound and sacred practice, a bridge between the physical and spiritual realms.
-In this space, I enter an altered state of consciousness, surrendering myself as a vessel to channel healing energies from God through the loving guidance of my Spirit Guides.
-This is not just a technique—it is a dance of trust and connection, a blending of energies that allows the spirit world to work through me to bring forth healing that touches the deepest parts of your being.
+      Trance Healing is a profound and sacred practice, acting as a bridge between the physical and spiritual realms.
+Tiago enters an altered state of consciousness, surrendering as a vessel to channel healing energies from God through the loving guidance of Spirit Guides.
+This practice is not merely a technique but a dance of trust and connection, blending energies that allow the spirit world to work through Tiago, bringing forth healing that touches the deepest parts of one's being.